AjayKumarRamesh/MAP-ETL-Framework-AirflowK8s/docs/Integrate Airflow with IBM Cloud Secrets Manager.md

 Restart Airflow

-To change secret value you have to delete it from secrets manager and create a new one with the same name
+To change secret value you have to Rotate it via Secrets Manager UI (preferred method)

+Alternatively you can delete it from secrets manager and create a new one with the same name
 ```
 ibmcloud secrets-manager secret-delete --secret-type SECRET-TYPE --id ID [--force]
 ```